77AXEL/PyCNN/README.md

    * Each image is resized to a fixed size and normalized.
    * Filters (e.g., sharpening, edge detection) are applied using 2D convolution.
    * ReLU activation and 2×2 max-pooling reduce spatial dimensions.
+   * GPU acceleration via **CUDA** allows these operations to run in parallel on the graphics card, significantly speeding up large datasets.

 2. **Feature Vector**: